jagenjo/SillyServer.js/README.md

 var server = new SillyClient();
 server.connect( location.host + ":55000", "CHAT");

-//this method is called when the user gets connected to the server server.on_connect = function(){
+//this method is called when the server accepts the connection (no ID yet) server.on_connect = function(){
   //connected
+};

+//this method is called when the server gives the user his ID (ready to start transmiting) server.on_ready = function(id){
+  //user has an ID
 };

 //this methods receives messages from other users (author_id is an unique identifier per user)